Drug Interactions between Calcid and ciprofloxacin

 Applies to: ciprofloxacin and Calcid (calcium carbonate)

 Ciprofloxacin and calcium carbonate should not be taken orally at the same time.
 Products that contain magnesium, aluminum, calcium, iron, and/or other minerals may interfere with the absorption of ciprofloxacin into the bloodstream and reduce its effectiveness.
-If possible, it may be best to avoid taking calcium carbonate while your are being treated with ciprofloxacin.
-Otherwise, you should take ciprofloxacin either 2 to 4 hours before or 4 to 6 hours after the calcium carbonate dose.
-Talk to a healthcare professional if you are not sure whether a product contains something that could potentially interact with your medication or if you have questions on how to take this or other medications you are prescribed.
+If possible, it may be best to avoid taking calcium carbonate while you are being treated with ciprofloxacin.
+Otherwise, ciprofloxacin should be taken 2 to 4 hours before or 4 to 6 hours after a calcium carbonate dose, ciprofloxacin should be taken at least 2 hours before and not less than 6 hours after Suprep Bowel Prep (magnesium/potassium/sodium sulfates), or ciprofloxacin and calcium carbonate should be taken as directed by your healthcare provider.
+Talk to your healthcare provider if you are unsure whether your medications contain something that could potentially interact or if you have questions on how to take this or other medications you are prescribed.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
 Do not stop using any medications without first talking to your doctor.

 Drug and food interactions